Fishing Boats

-Fishing Location: Where are you planning to fish?
+- Fishing Location: Where are you planning to fish?
 Will you be in fast-moving water, like creeks and rivers, or slow-moving water like a calm lake?
+Will you be fishing nearshore bays and flats, or deeper open water?

-• Kayak Type: Do you prefer a traditional kayak that you sit in or one where you sit on top?
+- Kayak Type: Do you prefer a traditional sit in kayak or one where you sit on top?
 Do you prefer a rigid structure, or something that’s inflatable?
 If you’re limited on space, an inflatable kayak is your best bet, but they are more difficult to get into and out of.

-• Standing or Sitting: If you’re someone who wants to be able to stand up when you’re fishing, you’ll want to make sure you get a kayak that is stable.
+- Standing or Sitting: If you want to be able to stand up when you you fish, you’ll want to make sure you get a kayak that is stable.
 Generally, the wider the hull, the more stable the kayak.
-However, the tradeoff for a wider hull is a slower boat.
+However, the tradeoff for a wider hull is a slower kayak.

-• Transporting: How are you going to get your kayak to the fishing location?
+- Transporting your kayak: How are you going to get your kayak to the fishing location?
 If you have a truck, you may be able to put it in the bed.
 However, if you have a car, you’ll need to decide if you want to attach it to the top or get a trailer.
-You’ll also want to consider if you’ll be fishing alone or with someone else.
-If fishing alone, you’ll want something you can handle by yourself.
+Will you be fishing alone or with someone else?
+If fishing alone, you’ll want a kayak you can transport by yourself.

 Where Are You Going to Be Fishing?

-When looking for any fishing gear, the first thing you’ll need to consider is where you’ll be fishing.
+The first thing to consider when purchasing a a fishing kayak is where you’ll be fishing.
 You’ll need to think about things like how fast the water will be moving.
 If you plan to fish on a fast-moving river or creek that may contain rapids, you’ll need a kayak that is shorter and easier to maneuver.
 Look for something less than 12 feet long.
 If you’ll be fishing in a larger body of water where you need to cover a lot of distance, opt for something between 12 and 16 feet long.
 And if you’re headed out to the open ocean, choose a long, thin kayak that lets you easily paddle out into the deep waters.
 Generally, this means choosing something longer than 16 feet.

 If you plan to fish in a variety of locations, choose a kayak based on where you’ll be doing the majority of your fishing.
 Here are some things to consider depending on your preferred fishing location:

-• Rivers and Streams: If smaller, tighter fishing locations, like creeks and rivers, are your location of choice, you’ll want to choose something smaller so you can move around obstacles more easily.
+- Rivers and Streams: When fishing smaller, tighter locations, like creeks and rivers, you’ll want to choose a shorter kayak so you can move around obstacles more easily.

-• Oceans: Those who prefer to brave the waves, currents and tides of the ocean should opt for a kayak that is equipped with a rudder system to help you maneuver in the rougher waters.
+- Ocean: If you’re up to braving the waves, currents and tides of the ocean, should opt for a kayak that is equipped with a rudder system to help you maneuver in the rougher waters.
+You’ll also want a kayak that is slightly longer (13′-15′) to provide extra stability.

-• Open Water: If you plan to fish in a large, open body of water that requires you to go long distances, like a large lake, look for a long, skinny sit-on-top kayak.
+- Open Water: If you plan to fish in a large, open body of water that requires you to paddle long distances, such as a large lake, look for a long, skinny sit-on-top kayak.
 These tend to move fast and easily cover a lot of distance.

 Types of Fishing Kayaks